 Choosing the right legal form for your social business

-How to decide which form is best for your social enterprise
+We identify the key considerations to look at before deciding which legal structure is best for your social enterprise

 You want to start up a social enterprise, but you’re not sure how best to structure your organisation.
 You might ask: what does it mean to set up in social enterprise; what are the rules?